-In 50 Words or Less: Downtown L.A., driving on a suspended license, client in New York, bench warrant recalled and case resolved for fine and summary probation.
+In 50 Words or Less: Client is ticketed in Downtown L.A. for driving on a suspended license, client then moves to New York, bench warrant issued in L.A. when he fails to appear in court here, bench warrant recalled and case resolved for fine and summary probation.

-Our client contacted us to resolve the hold on his California license.
+Our client contacted us to resolve the hold on his California license, which really meant having the bench warrant lifted here.
 The client spoke with Greg, explaining that he had no idea why California could assert such a hold on his California license.
 Greg asked him whether he had been on probation here in California or missed any court appearances ever.
 The client answered no to both questions.

-The license suspension under § 14601(a) is for a conviction for reckless driving (Vehicle Code § 23103), reckless driving with bodily injury (§ 23104) or reckless driving that causes specific injuries such as broken bones, loss of consciousness, a concussion, serious disfigurement, etc. (§ 23105)
+The license suspension under § 14601.1(a) was for a conviction for reckless driving (Vehicle Code § 23103), reckless driving with bodily injury (§ 23104) or reckless driving that causes specific injuries such as broken bones, loss of consciousness, a concussion, serious disfigurement, etc. (§ 23105)

-The punishment for a first time violation of this section is a mandatory five days in county jail, up to six months maximum, and a minimum fine of $300 (plus penalties and assessments that will make the total owed close to $1,400), up to a maximum of a $1,000 fine, plus penalties and assessments.
+The punishment for a first time violation of this section is up to six months in county jail and / or a minimum fine of $300 (plus penalties and assessments that will make the total owed close to $1,400), up to a maximum of a $1,000 fine, plus penalties and assessments.

 In other words, such a license suspension follows a conviction, a conviction our client denied ever happening.

 Greg called the client to ask him about this because it was possible that someone else had fraudulently used his license while he was in New York and received a conviction for 23103, 23104 or 23105.